hale/dungeon/ASSESSMENT2_REPORT.md

 * Stand still.

-Given the wide range of states and rewards, I decided to limit the available actions to moving or taking no action.
-In addition, adding additional complex behaviour was beyond the scope of this exercise.
+Given the wide range of states and rewards, I decided to limit the available actions to moving or not moving.
+Adding additional complex behaviour was beyond the scope of this exercise.

 ### Rewards